 How to Choose the Right Fuel

-- For Heating: Kerosene is your best option if you’re looking for a cost-effective way to heat your home or power a boiler.
+The choice between kerosene and paraffin depends on your specific needs.
+Here are some guidelines:- For Heating: Kerosene is your best option if you’re looking for a cost-effective way to heat your home or power a boiler.

 - For Indoor Use: Paraffin is the safer choice for stoves, lamps, or other enclosed spaces due to its reduced soot and odour.